orstavik/cloudflare-tutorial/docs/newChapters/the_law/1_WhatIs_HigherOrderFunctions.md

   }
 }

-const myRegulatorFunction = regulatingFunction(myOriginalFunction);
+const myRegulatorFunction = regulatorFunction(myOriginalFunction);
 const x = myRegulatorFunction(1, 2, 3);
 ```

-Note: regulating hofs can also:
+Note: regulator hofs can also:
  * produce *additional* output values/functions and
  * produce a *list of* output functions from an equivalent list of input functions.